Wholesaling is one of the most popular strategies for new investors to get involved with because it can be done with limited funds and experience.

 Wholesalers find deals for other people.
 Therefore, it makes sense that the only way to find out what to pay is to start at the end and work backwards.
 After all, if you want to sell a property to a flipper, that flipper is going to need to make money or they won’t buy it from you in the first place.

-From that number we need to subtract out all the costs associated with the deal.
+From that number, we need to subtract all the costs associated with the deal.
 These costs are:

 For those who would rather see a formula, it looks like this: